You can find all kinds of live streams these days, from gaming to sporting events to live shopping.

 - Globally, 41% of internet users have watched a live stream.
 (Adobe)

-- Number of live streams for the online learning industry raised by 120% from 2021 to 2022.
+- Number of live streams for the online learning industry rose by 120% from 2021 to 2022.
 (Uscreen internal data)

-- The total watch time for the faith & spirituality industry raised by 300% in a year.
+- The total watch time for the faith & spirituality industry rose by 300% in a year.
 (Uscreen internal data)